theandrew168/gidgee/README.md

 # gidgee
 Experiments in real-time rendering and rigid body physics

+## Dependencies
+Gidgee depends on two other open-source projects: [GLFW](https://www.glfw.org/) and [Vulkan](https://www.khronos.org/vulkan/).

+### GLFW
+On Windows and macOS, this dependency is bundled into the project and therefore requires no special installation steps.
+On Linux, however, this must be installed (or built) manually.
+The package name on Debian-based distributions is `libglfw3-dev`.

+### Vulkan
+Gidgee depends on having a recent version of the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) installed.
+Consult the install guide for your preferred platform ([Windows](https://vulkan.lunarg.com/doc/sdk/latest/windows/getting_started.html), [macOS](https://vulkan.lunarg.com/doc/sdk/latest/mac/getting_started.html), [Linux](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html))

 ## Building
 This project is built using POSIX-compatible [make](https://pubs.opengroup.org/onlinepubs/009695399/utilities/make.html).
 For unix-like systems, it can be built natively.